binnyva/DZG-Notes/Regret Minimization.md

 - Regret happens because of the outcome - which might be outside your control.
 - Regret is influenced by social systems - you might have a really good life - but still regret many things that your peers disapprove of.

 A better way to implement this is to learn emotional control - want nothing and you'll regret not getting it.
-But the purpose of Regret Minimization is NOT to minimize regrets - but to make decisions.
+But the purpose of Regret Minimisation is NOT to minimise regrets - but to make decisions.